|Best Management Practice Fact Sheet 14: Wet Ponds||

-|Energy Series: What is the Whole-House Systems Approach to Energy Efficiency?||Jul 7, 2014||2908-9025|
+|ENERGY SERIES: What is the Whole-House Systems Approach to Energy Efficiency?||Jul 7, 2014||2908-9025 (BSE-136NP)|

 |On-Site Sewage Treatment Alternatives||

-The purpose of this publication is to describe on-site technologies for treating domestic sewage where conventional means (public sewer or septic tank with drainfield) are not available.
+The purpose of this publication is to describe on-site technologies for treating domestic sewage where conventional systems (septic tank with drainfield) are not an option (U.S. EPA 2002).
 These technologies are described as alternatives in this publication.
-Our goal is to provide information that can be used by property owners and residents to initiate action to rectify sewage-disposal problems, especially where current wastewater treatment is inadequate.
-This work is intended to provide information on alternative wastewater treatment options that will help the reader to make informed decisions when dealing with oversight agencies and contractors; it is not intended to serve as a stand-alone reference for design or construction.
+Our goal is to provide information that can be used by property owners and residents to initiate action to rectify sewage disposal problems, especially where current wastewater treatment is inadequate.
+This document is intended to provide information on alternative wastewater treatment options that will help the reader make informed decisions when dealing with oversight agencies and contractors; it is not intended to serve as a stand-alone reference for design or construction.

 |Pesticide Applicator Manuals||Nov 17, 2011||VTTP-2||